 The term 'ultra lightweight wheelchair' is utilized to describe an entire category of manual wheelchairs.
-According to RESNA, in order to be considered an ultra lightweight wheelchair the device must be fully customizable, as light as possible, able to sustain long-term continuous use, have a customizable rear wheel & caster wheel location & configuration, and have a seating configuration that is customizable to the user.
+According to RESNA, in order to be considered an ultra lightweight wheelchair the device must be designed to meet the specific needs of each individual user, be as light as possible, be able to sustain long-term continuous use, have an adjustable rear wheel & caster wheel location, and have a seating configuration that is able to set-up for each user.

 The two primary types or styles of ultra lightweight wheelchair frames are folding (x-frame folding cross brace) and rigid (box or open frame).
 Within the two overarching groups of ultra lightweight wheelchairs, there is a number of options available in each to lead toward the selection of the most appropriate wheelchair for a user.
 As a part of the complex rehabilitation technology (CRT) interdisciplinary team, it is important that you have an understanding of how these options could potentially impact a user's ability to propel his/her wheelchair in the most efficient and healthy way possible.